lsferreira42/hnpes/README.md

 - Display the top results from Hacker News in the extension's popup.
 - Configurable number of results to display.
 - Configurable number of pagination pages to follow.
+- Show the number of comments in each post
+- Show the date of creation of each post
+- A debug feature enabled by the config
+- If the link was never posted on hackernews, a option to post there will appear
+- And in any case, you can also share it on twitter and reddit

 ## Installation